Law enforcement officials in Texas wonder how they will enforce migrant arrest law

 In court, Texas has argued the law mirrors the U.S. government’s immigration enforcement.
 The Justice Department has argued that it is a clear violation of federal authority and would create chaos at the border.

-Abbott reminded a crowd at a conservative policy conference in Austin on Wednesday that even with SB4 on hold, Texas could still arrest migrants who trespass on private property.
+Abbott reminded a crowd at a conservative policy conference in Austin this week that even with SB4 on hold, Texas could still arrest migrants who trespass on private property.
 That more limited operation began in 2021.
+On Thursday, Abbott said razor wire fencing the state installed in El Paso was being redoubled after a group of migrants breached a barrier and rushed past several Texas National Guard members attempting to hold them back.

 Like many sheriffs and law enforcement officers who say they support the new law, Cleveland faces serious logistical problems in how to implement it.
 His county has fewer than 1,000 residents, his jail has a capacity for just seven people and the closest port of entry is a drive of more than 2 1/2 hours away.